-A relatively small number of customers account for a significant portion of our net revenue.
-In the year ended October 28, 2012, Foxconn Technology Group accounted for 17% of our net revenue, and our top 10 customers, which included three distributors, collectively accounted for 62% of our net revenue.
-However, we believe that aggregate sales of our products to certain of our customers exceeds the amount of our direct sales to them.
-For example, we believe our aggregate sales to two OEMs, when direct sales are combined with indirect sales to them through the respective contract manufacturers that they utilize, each accounted for more than 10% of our net revenues, for fiscal year 2012.
+Historically, a relatively small number of customers account for a significant portion of our net revenue.
+Sales to distributors accounted for 28% of our net revenue for fiscal year 2013.
+In fiscal year 2013, direct sales to Foxconn Technology Group companies, or Foxconn, accounted for 18% of our net revenue.
+Our top ten direct customers, which included three distributors, collectively accounted for 64% of our net revenue.
+We believe our aggregate sales to Apple, Inc. and Cisco Systems, Inc., when direct sales are combined with indirect sales to them through the respective contract manufacturers that they utilize, each accounted for more than 10% of our net revenues, for fiscal year 2013.
 We expect to continue to experience significant customer concentration in future periods.
-The loss of, or significant decrease in demand from, any of our top ten customers could have a material adverse effect on our business, results of operation and financial condition.
+The loss of, or significant decrease in demand from any of our top ten customers could have a material adverse effect on our business, results of operations and financial condition.

-We sell our products through a network of distributors and our direct sales force globally.
-Our customers require timely delivery often to multiple locations around the world.
-We have strategically developed distributor relationships to serve tens of thousands of customers.
+We sell our products through our direct sales force and a network of distributors globally.
+Certain customers require us to contract with them directly and with specified intermediaries, such as contract manufacturers, and both often require timely delivery of our products to multiple locations around the world.
 Our direct sales force is focused on supporting our large OEM customers.
 Additionally, our extensive network of FAEs enhances our customer reach and our visibility into new product opportunities.
-We also complement our direct sales force with a network of manufacturing sales representative companies to cover particular geographies and customers in emerging markets.
-Our main global distributors are Avnet, Inc., and Arrow Electronics, Inc., complemented by a number of specialty regional distributors with customer relationships based on their respective product ranges.
+We have strategically developed distributor relationships to serve thousands of customers around the world.
+Based on net revenue, our main global distributors are Avnet, Inc., and Arrow Electronics, Inc., complemented by a number of specialty regional distributors with customer relationships based on their respective product ranges.

-As of October 28, 2012, our sales and marketing organization consisted of approximately 500 employees, many of whom have responsibility for emerging accounts, for large, global accounts, or for our distributors.
+As of November 3, 2013, our sales and marketing organization consisted of approximately 500 employees, many of whom have responsibility for emerging accounts, for large, global accounts, or for our distributors.
 Our sales force has specialized product and service knowledge that enables us to sell specific offerings at key levels throughout a customer's organization.

 As part of our global reach, we have a number of sales offices located in various countries, with a significant presence in Asia, which is a key center of the worldwide electronics supply chain.
 Many of our customers design products in North America or Europe that are then manufactured in Asia.
 We maintain dedicated regional customer support call centers, where we address customer issues and handle logistics and other order fulfillment requirements.
-We are well-positioned to support our customers throughout the design, technology transfer and manufacturing stages across all geographies.
+We believe we are well-positioned to support our customers throughout the design, technology transfer and manufacturing stages across all geographies.